waycrate/waycrate.github.io/index.md

 We are accepting more contributors to our organization.
 If you are interested, join our [Discord server](https://discord.gg/KKZRDYrRYW).

+### Our Supporters

+We are proudly supported by [Source Hut](https://sr.ht/), who has given us free hosting for our projects.

 ### Our Team

 <div class="members">